 Virtual Speakers using Google+ Hangouts

 Doug Woodard teaches classes in entrepreneurship.
 Upon viewing a TEDx presentation by Clifton Taulbert, Doug decided his students needed to hear this message in the context of entrepreneurship.
 Working with Learning Technologies, Doug was able to bring Mr. Taulbert into the KCC classroom in an interactive discussion using Google+ Hangouts.

-UUsing a webcam and logging in to Google+ allowed Doug to set up a free live video chat for his students.
+Using a webcam and logging in to Google+ allowed Doug to set up a free live video chat for his students.
 Mr. Taulbert joined the discussion from Florida (as he travels on his speaking tours).
 The discussion was automatically recorded and uploaded to YouTube (unlisted) for other students to view and to become an ongoing resource.

 Library Resources and Technologies

 Kelly Frost (a.k.a.
 Frosty Librarian) presented several technologies used by KCC’s library.
 Kelly puts together Research Guides for various departments and individual classes.
 These online guides contain tons of helpful resources for students and faculty including links to articles, books, video, images, and much more.

 Kelly also offers to be an Embedded Librarian within Moodle courses.
 Faculty that have research projects within their courses can enroll Kelly into their Moodle section to help students with the various aspects of writing a research paper.

 Kelly also unearthed this fabulous gem: Padlet.
 This fun interactive tool can be used for brainstorming projects, gathering feedback from students, or just tracking thoughts.
 Padlet can be embedded into other technologies such as the Research Guide, PowerPoint or used simply as a web tool.